gilbertek/leftaxe/content/about/_index.md

 I am primarly a Ruby developer these days with some front end technology in the mix.

-I love exploring new languages and technologies, ang enjoy working with Go (Golang), Python, Ruby, Elixir and Haskell.
+I love exploring new languages and technologies, and enjoy hacking in Clojure and I hope to work full time with Clojure someday.
+On the side I have worked with and or explore Go/Golang, Python, Ruby, Elixir and Haskell.